A few of our most-used reference tools: Discworld-specific, Discworld-adjacent, and fascinating miscellany.

 The Cunning Artificer

-- And He Said To Me – a podcast of conversations between Bernard Manning, the Cunning Artificer (sculptor of Discworld models, great friend of Sir Terry’s) and his equally delightful wife Isobel.
+- And He Said To Me – a podcast of conversations between Bernard Pearson, the Cunning Artificer (sculptor of Discworld models, great friend of Sir Terry’s) and his equally delightful wife Isobel.
 Full of rememberings.

 - The Cunning Artificer blog – Bernard’s site, dedicated to the memory of Terry Pratchett.